Caring for your Breasts

 After pregnancy, whether you have breastfed or not, your breasts probably won’t look or feel the same as they used to.
 You may have gained or lost weight, and it’s not unusual to find your breasts have altered in size and shape compared with before pregnancy.

 These changes are part of the normal changes your breasts go through at different stages in life.
 It’s important that you get to know how your breasts look and feel now so you can be aware of any new changes.
-You can find out more on our Checking your breasts pages.
+You can find out more on our Checking your breasts page.

 Benign Breast Conditions

-88% of women don’t get breast cancer.
-Most breast lumps are benign (non-cancerous).
-But any changes in your breasts should be checked out by a breast specialist, if only to put your mind at rest.
+Any changes in your breasts should be checked out by a breast specialist, if only to put your mind at rest.
 Your breast specialist will refer you for some tests such as a mammogram, ultra-sound, biopsy or an MRI

 TYPES OF BENIGN BREAST CHANGES